sourceincite/sourceincite.github.io/_posts/0000-00-00-strike-three-symlinking-your-way-to-unauthenticated-access-against-cisco-ucs-director.md

 /*     */   }
 ```

-<p class="cn" markdown="1">Basically, this function just checks that the file exists and will resolve a path with traversals in it.
-But remember, the exports directory needs to exist for us to return an empty value for `errMsg`.</p>
+Basically, this function just checks that the file exists and will resolve a path with traversals in it.
+But remember, the exports directory needs to exist for us to return an empty value for `errMsg`.

-<p class="cn" markdown="1">Finally, at *[3]*, *[4]* and *[5]* the attacker supplied path to the filename is concatenated with "/opt/infra/web_cloudmgr/apache-tomcat/webapps/app/cloudmgr/exports/" and read into the `stream` variable.
-The contents of the `stream` variable (thus the attacker supplied file) is written to the output stream of the request.</p>
+Finally, at *[3]*, *[4]* and *[5]* the attacker supplied path to the filename is concatenated with "/opt/infra/web_cloudmgr/apache-tomcat/webapps/app/cloudmgr/exports/" and read into the `stream` variable.
+The contents of the `stream` variable (thus the attacker supplied file) is written to the output stream of the request.

 ### Exploitation

-<p class="cn" markdown="1">Using this ability to leak a file unauthenticated, an attacker can leak the `/opt/infra/idaccessmgr/logfile.txt` which contains API keys of admin users that have previously logged into the application.</p>
+Using this ability to leak a file unauthenticated, an attacker can leak the `/opt/infra/idaccessmgr/logfile.txt` which contains API keys of admin users that have previously logged into the application.

-<p class="cn" markdown="1">Since this file can be large, I created a method to leak the contents of that file using chunked transfer encoding as described in [RFC 7230](https://tools.ietf.org/html/rfc7230) so it will significantly speed up the API key leak.
-Once the key is leaked, it's possible to hit the /api-v2/ endpoint with the supplied API key in the header and the application will generate an authenticated session of that users API key!</p>
+Since this file can be large, I created a method to leak the contents of that file using chunked transfer encoding as described in [RFC 7230](https://tools.ietf.org/html/rfc7230) so it will significantly speed up the API key leak.
+Once the key is leaked, it's possible to hit the /api-v2/ endpoint with the supplied API key in the header and the application will generate an authenticated session of that users API key!

 ```bash
 saturn:~ mr_me$ ./poc.py 192.168.100.144